 As you can see in the HTTP request above, there are 3 important POST parameters that should be filled:

-The only thing here is we can’t select to send data to ourself – it’s greyed out, god damn it.
+The only thing here is we can’t select to send data to ourself – it’s greyed out.

 The issue?
 This check was only done client-sided (rofl).
 Simply by intercepting the HTTP request, and setting the ‘donorMsisdn’ and ‘recipientMsisdn’ parameters to the same value, allowed the gifting to succeed.
 In this case, the system would work like this:

 - Give it to recipient phone number

 - THEN checks if recipient and donor are the same